KyberHat/kyber/README.md

   <p>
-    Special thanks to the Briar team for their incredible work in creating a secure messaging foundation.
+    Special thanks to the Briar team for their incredible work in creating a secure messenger.
 Kyber stands on Briar’s shoulders, and without their contributions, this project would not have been possible.
   </p>